boredcoder411/RIOS/README.md

 # RIOS
-# Now archived because I want to pursue other things
 RIOS is a realtime operating system written by the Univ. of California, Riverside and Irvine.
 This is their port to AVR microcontrollers, I just:
  - fixed a typo